sst/sst/www/docs/constructs/migration.md

 - Lambda authorizer

-Note that, use the name of the `HttpLambdaAuthorizer` as the authorizers key to ensure the authorizer resources does not get recreated.
+Note that, use the previously defined HttpLambdaAuthorizer name (ie. `MyAuthorizer`) as the authorizers key to ensure the authorizer resources does not get recreated.

 ```js
 // from